Did you know that rejection actually hurts, as in physical pain?

 “Please, could I ask you for some advice?” — a direct request for help

-“Kim, you’ve been in this company much longer than I. I am having trouble with some clients.
+“Kim, you’ve been in this company much longer than I have.
+I am having trouble with some clients.
 Please, could I ask you for some advice?”

 More formal phrases for asking for help

-“I could really use some help if you have a moment.” — a direct request for help that takes into account the helper’s time
+“I could use some help if you have a moment.” — a direct request for help that considers the helper’s time

 “I’ve been feeling somewhat overwhelmed with the scope of my responsibilities.
-I could really use your help on this task if you have a moment.”
+I could use some help with this task, if you have a moment.”

 “Would you mind giving me a hand?” — a semi-formal way to request assistance